-The College of Liberal Arts & Sciences offers a BA in Humanities.
+The College of Liberal Arts & Sciences offers a BA in Humanities, and a graduate certificate in PCS.
 The Humanities major is an interdisciplinary program that gives students the freedom to create a course of study uniquely shaped to their interests.
 The Department of Humanities and Western Civilization offers three tracks for HWC majors, including Civilization in a Global Context, World Literatures, and Foundations of Law in Society.

 Education: Offers you the ability to educate, research, and advise in all levels of education.
 Research and communication skills are very important to this career path.